lfn-cnti/bestpractices/doc/glossary.md

 **Kubernetes**: [Kubernetes.io](https://kubernetes.io/) is a portable, extensible, open-source platform for managing workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-**Network function**: A functional block within a network infrastructure.
-Network functions may be components of network services.
+**Network function**: An application that provides networking functionality.
+Network functions may be components of network services (a "functional block" according to ETSI) or themselves network services.

 **Network service**: TBD